SkyCol/soybean_phenotyping_platform/README.md

 ## 2. Indoor counting model

 ### 2.1 Dataset
-The real soybean images and instance segmentation annotations can be downloaded here [Google Drive]().
+The real soybean images and instance segmentation annotations can be downloaded here [Google Drive](https://drive.google.com/file/d/1YOhUsZsPdHPEJT0AGEmSayO4n_Lhhfsh/view?usp=drive_link).
+You can use Simulation/main.py to generate more data for training.

 ### 2.2 Checkpoints
 The Mask-RCNN checkpoints can be downloaded here [Dropbox]().